actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-Rep. Erika Uyterhoeven - in Favor
+**Rep. Erika Uyterhoeven - in Favor**

 Representative Uyterhoeven gave a brief history of speaker term limits in the MA House, noting that they were first adopted in 1985 during a push for good governance.
 They were removed in 2001, and reinstated by Speaker DeLeo in 2009 who then removed the limit in 2015 as his would-be term limit approached.

-This measure is about democracy, ensuring that voices of constituents are heard through their representatives fairly.
+> "This measure is about democracy, ensuring that voices of constituents are heard through their representatives fairly.
 Having a new speaker every eight years, like the presidency, is revitalizing to our democracy and brings much-needed perspective.
-This is not about any individual, but about this institution.
+This is not about any individual, but about this institution."